Approaches for Real-time Updates of AWS Secrets Manager Secrets in Applications

 • The application must expose a publicly accessible or privately reachable HTTPS endpoint

-• This endpoint must be able to receive these calls and trigger a secret refresh
+• The endpoint must receive these calls and trigger a secret refresh

-• Security of this endpoint is critical to prevent unauthorized access
+• Securing this endpoint is critical to prevent unauthorized access

 • EventBridge API Destinations have a maximum client execution timeout of 5 seconds